tsc-buddy/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 ### Parameter: `primaryAgentPoolProfile`

 Properties of the primary agent pool.
+Defaults to leveraging availability zones and a node count of 3.

 - Required: No
 - Type: array